ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

   })),
 ```

 Have a peek at the auth reducer if you get stuck.
-If you get _realy_ stuck the code will be provided in the conclusion section of this lab.
+If you get _really_ stuck the code will be provided in the conclusion section of this lab.

 ### Effects